omahs/ape/README.md

 ### via `docker`

-Ape can also run in a docker contianer.
+Ape can also run in a docker container.

 Please visit our [Dockerhub](https://hub.docker.com/repository/docker/apeworx/ape) for more details on using Ape with Docker.